John Flournoy Montgomery: Budapest posting

-Although he had no career experience as an international diplomat, Montgomery proved to be an enthusiastic and dedicated ambassador.
+Although he had no experience as an international diplomat, Montgomery proved to be an enthusiastic and dedicated ambassador.
 He cultivated hundreds of friendships among the Hungarian and European political class, with whom he socialized regularly; he faithfully dictated records of almost every conversation he held with important political players, and kept a detailed journal.
 He avidly collected and recorded information about his many contacts, including their earlier jobs, their families and hobbies, and even gossip he heard about them from his other friends.

-At the same time, Montgomery was hindered by his background: he spoke only English, which limited most of his meaningful contacts to those Hungarians and other Europeans who had studied English themselves and spoke it fluently.
-By definition, this meant that most of his close relationships in Budapest were with educated aristocrats and members of the ruling political elite.
-His inability to read local newspapers or understand casual conversations in the street meant that Montgomery was cut off from much of the middle- and working-class political activity in the Hungarian capital.
+At the same time, Montgomery's effectiveness was limited by his background.
+He spoke only English, which restricted most of his meaningful contacts to those Hungarians and other Europeans who had studied English themselves: primarily educated aristocrats and members of the ruling political elite.
+His inability to read local newspapers or understand casual conversations in the street meant that Montgomery was cut off from much of the Hungarian capital's busy middle- and working-class political scene.

-Montgomery was also plainly charmed by Budapest's Gilded Age atmosphere, and enchanted by the capital's old-world pageantry – the elaborate costumes and glittering, semi-feudal rituals to which Hungary clung.
+Montgomery was also plainly charmed by Budapest's Gilded Age atmosphere, and enchanted by the capital's old-world pageantry – the elaborate costumes and glittering, semi-feudal rituals to which Hungary still clung in the inter-war period.
 In particular, he was won over by the considerable charisma and personal charm of Hungary's head of state, the regent Miklós Horthy.

 Montgomery and the rise of Hitler

 Unquestionably the most critical trend which Montgomery was required to monitor from Budapest was the rise of Adolf Hitler and the Nazi regime in Germany - and Hitler's growing influence in Hungarian political circles.
-Like many American diplomats, Montgomery was suspicious of Hitler from early in the dictator's reign; the ambassador's scathing reports on Hitler delighted FDR, who shared his contempt for the German dictator.
+Like many American diplomats, Montgomery was suspicious of Hitler from early in the dictator's reign.
+Roosevelt shared those feelings, and the ambassador's scathing reports on Hitler delighted the president.

 The Hungarian leadership was aware of American hostility toward Hitler's Nazi regime; as Hungary crept deeper into Hitler's sphere of influence throughout the 1930s, Horthy and his colleagues took pains to assure Montgomery that they, too, disliked and feared Hitler – a message which Montgomery dutifully passed back to Washington, as they doubtless hoped he would.